 Linda had wonderful news recently when her “sewing room” was moved from a little wheeled cart in the family room to an actual SEWING ROOM!
 She still has to put up the shelving and figure out the storage, but it’s just heavenly!
 There are no complaints when she is “sent to her room”!

-You will find quite a few sewing machines in Linda’s possession … two toy Vintage Sewing Machines (a Necchi and a Singer) and six VSM’s: Maria the Ford deLuxe (she still needs to be cleaned up), a still unnamed White (needs a bit of work yet), Winnie the Singer 221 Featherweight, Amber the Singer 421G, Barbie the Singer 500 and Ilona the Singer 15-88 (She’s fine, although her treadle cabinet needs work yet and her belt needs replacing!).
-Linda also has a Janome 3160QDC, a Janome HD3000 (great for bag-making) and a Janome MyLock 334.
+You will find quite a few sewing machines in Linda’s possession … two toy Vintage Sewing Machines (a Necchi and a Singer) and six VSM’s: Maria the Ford deLuxe (she still needs to be cleaned up), a still unnamed White (needs a bit of work yet), Winnie the Singer 221 Featherweight, Amber the Singer 421G, Barbie the Singer 500 and Ilona the Singer 15-88.
+Ilona is fine, although her treadle cabinet needs work and her belt needs replacing.
+Until then, she’s got a hand crank attached so she is functional!.
+Linda also has a few domestic sewing machines: a Janome 3160QDC, a Janome HD3000 and a Janome MC8200QCP SE (both great for bag-making) and a Janome MyLock 334.
 Check out her posts on all these machines – just do a search for “sewing machines” in the search box!

-Linda uses her Janome HD3000, her vintage Singer 500 the Rocketeer and her Singer 421G to draft patterns and sew up various styles and sizes of bags, totes and wallets with an emphasis on using vegan, sustainable, up-cycled and/or repurposed materials.
+Linda uses her Janome HD3000 and her Janome MC8200 QCP SE, both domestic sewing machines, and her Singer 500, the “Rocketeer” and her Singer 421G, both vintage sewing machines, to draft her patterns and sew up various styles and sizes of bags, totes and wallets.

-Each year Lányos Handmade creates a fundraising project and donates 100% of the proceeds to the ALS Society of British Columbia.
+Every year Lányos Handmade creates a fundraising project and donates all proceeds to the ALS Society of British Columbia, for patient support services and research, and also donates 10% of all Shop profits.
 Thank you for your support!

 Don’t forget … Nice dress!
-Thanks, I made it!! is the home of the DESIGNIN’ DECEMBER Challenge!
-Join in on the fun!
+Thanks, I made it!! is the home of the DESIGNIN’ DECEMBER Sewing Challenge!
+Join us!